Student-Led MAP Goal Setting Conferences

 RE: ALL AISM PARENTS

-Student-Led MAP Goal Setting Conferences will be held from September 14th – 20th (this Friday to next Thursday from3:30 p.m.- 4:30 p.m.)
-Please note that our school’s “Open house” is scheduled for Friday, September 21st, in the afternoon, so you will have the opportunity to meet the entire American International School of Monrovia Teaching Team.
+Student-Led MAP Goal Setting Conferences will be held from September 20th – September 26th (this Friday to next Thursday from 3:30 p.m.- 4:30 p.m.)
+Please note that our school’s “Open house” is scheduled for Friday, September 27th, in the afternoon, so you will have the opportunity to meet the entire American International School of Monrovia Teaching Team.

-Our teachers will host individual goal setting meetings with your students to ensure that they achieve measurable student progress here at AISM!
-For the roughly 40% of parents who just joined our community this school year, please be sure to sign up for a time as per the meeting tool implemented by your student’s homeroom teacher.
-Teachers will start to arrange meetings either this afternoon, or tomorrow afternoon.
+Our homeroom teachers will host individual goal setting meetings with your students to ensure that they achieve measurable student progress here at AISM!
+For the roughly 40% of parents who just joined our community this school year, please be sure to sign up for a time as per the meeting message that will be sent by your student’s homeroom teacher in the next 24 hours.
+Teachers will start to arrange meetings either this afternoon through 16:00 tomorrow.

 - “New” parents, please read below to ensure a productive “Student-Led MAP Goal Setting Meeting” with your student and homeroom teacher.